centrahq/api-documentation/user/pages/06.plugins/06.voyado/docs.md

 ### Setup Voyado plugin in Centra

 1. Log in to your Centra instance, then go to __'SYSTEM'__ > __'STORES'__ and select your store,
-2. Store settings: make sure that order confirmation or order receipt, shipment and refund mails that **turned on**,
+2. Store settings: make sure that order confirmation or order receipt, shipment and refund mails are all **turned on**,
 3. Add a new Plugin Method, activate it, set the name (e.g. "Voyado").
 Select __Voyado__ from under "E-mail triggers".
 Fill in the following fields:

     * __Voyado instance domain__ - e.g. `https://company.staging.voyado.com`,